 EXE amplifies the effect of running a single code path since the use of STP lets it reason about all possible values that the path could be run with, rather than a single set of concrete values from an individual test case.
-For instance, a dynamic memory checker such as Purify [30] only catches an out-of-bounds array access if the index (or pointer) has a specific concrete value that is out-of-bounds.
-In contrast, EXE identifies this bug if there is any possible input value on the given path that can cause an out-of-bounds access to the array.
+For instance, a dynamic memory checker such as Purify [Hastings and Joyce 1992] only catches an out-of-bounds array access if it is provided with a test case where the index (or pointer) has a specific concrete value that is out-of-bounds.
+In contrast, when EXE explores the same path (which it does automatically), it identifies this bug if there is any possible input value on the given path that can cause an out-of-bounds access to the array.
 Similarly, for an arithmetic expression that uses symbolic data, EXE can solve the associated constraints for values that cause an overflow or a division/modulo by zero.
 Moreover, for an assert statement, EXE can reason about all possible input values on the given path that may cause the assert to fail.
-If the assert does not fail, then either (1) no input on this path can cause it to fail, (2) EXE does not have the full set of constraints, or (3) there is a bug in EXE.
+If the assert does not fail, then either (1) no input on this path can cause it to fail, (2) EXE does not have the full set of constraints (see Section 5), or (3) there is a bug in EXE.

-The ability to automatically generate input to execute paths has several nice features.
+The ability to automatically generate concrete inputs to execute program paths has several nice features.
 First, EXE can test any code path it wishes (and given enough time, exhaust all of them), thereby getting coverage out of practical reach from random or manual testing.
 Second, EXE generates actual attacks.
 This ability lets it show that external forces can exploit a bug, improving on static analysis, which often cannot distinguish minor errors from showstoppers.
-Third, the EXE user sees no false positives: re-running input on an uninstrumented copy of the checked code either verifies that it hits a bug or automatically discards it if not.
+Third, the presence of a concrete input allows the user to easily discard error reports due to bugs in EXE or STP: the user can confirm the error report by simply rerunning an uninstrumented copy of the checked code on the concrete input to verify that it actually hits the bug (note that both EXE and STP are sound with respect to the test cases generated, and therefore false positives can only arise due to implementation bugs in EXE and/or STP).

-Careful co-design of EXE and STP has resulted in a system with several novel features.
+Careful codesign of EXE and STP has resulted in a system with several novel features.
 First, STP primitives let EXE build constraints for all C expressions with perfect accuracy, down to a single bit.
-(The one exception is floatingpoint, which STP does not handle.)
+(The main exception is floating-point, which STP does not handle.)
 EXE handles pointers, unions, bit-fields, casts, and aggressive bit-operations such as shifting, masking, and byte swapping.
-Because EXE is dynamic (it runs the checked code) it has access to all the information that a dynamic analysis has, and a static analysis typically does not.
-All non-symbolic (i.e., concrete) operations happen exactly as they would in uninstrumented code, and produce exactly the same values: when these values appear in constraints they are correct, not approximations.
-In our context, what this accuracy means is that if (1) EXE has the full set of constraints for a given path, (2) STP can produce a concrete solution from those constraints, and (3) the path is deterministic, then rerunning the checked system on these concrete values will force the program to follow the same exact path to the error or termination that generated this set of constraints.
+Because EXE is dynamic (it executes the checked code), it has access to runtime information typically not available to static analyses.
+All nonsymbolic (i.e., concrete) operations happen exactly as they would in uninstrumented code and produce exactly the same results: when these results appear in future constraints they are correct, not approximations.
+In our context, this accuracy means that if (1) EXE has the full set of constraints for a given path, (2) STP can produce a concrete solution from these constraints, and (3) the path is deterministic, then rerunning the checked system on these concrete values will force the program to follow the same exact path to the error or termination that generated this set of constraints.